ishivanim/ML_BOT/README.md

 We created a chatbot capable of:

+    - finding the similarity between asked query and and the three dataset files to choose the relevant dataset file.
-    - Retrieving relevant machine-learning content
+    - Retrieving relevant AI-ML content from the respective file.
-    - Generating structured answers using headings, bullet points, and clean formatting
+    - Generating structured answers using headings, bullet points, and clean formatting.
-    - Running entirely offline using a local LLM
+    - Running entirely offline using a local LLM.

-A separate file (qa_app.py) is created to deploy the chatbot as a Streamlit web app.
+A separate file (AIML.py) is created to deploy the chatbot as a Streamlit web app.

 ## Usage
 1. Clone the repository